Plaristote/crails/doc/getting-started.md

 # Start developing
 ## Guard
 Before you start developing, you must launch `crails guard` from your application directory: this service takes care of some code generation needed for the views and models, and compiles your assets and views.

+It will also automatically recompile the server whenever you change the application's source code or CMake's settings.